 We want to collaborate as a group of UK schools.
 We don’t all want our own individual partner school overseas and we don’t all want to travel.

-One UK school will act as ‘lead’ school and partner with a minimum of one school from your chosen participating country.
-Other UK schools can then join the cluster as ‘network’ schools.
+One UK school will act as ‘lead’ school and partner with a school from your chosen participating country.
+Other UK schools can then join the cluster as ‘network’ or ‘partner’ schools.
 Again, you’ll need a minimum of four schools in total; including your overseas partner school.

 3. Start your journey

 Follow the steps below to start your cluster partnership.
-Click on the purple hyperlinks below each step to view the resources you need for that step.
+Click on the cross next to each step to view the resources you need for that step.
 Click here for a summary of all of the resources you’ll need.

 Step 3: Complete your individual whole-school self-evaluations

-Every UK-based school in your cluster should complete this.
-Your international partner schools don’t have to complete this, but they’re very welcome to do so if they wish.
+Every UK-based school in your cluster should do this to find out their strengths and development needs when it comes to Learning for Sustainability and partnership working.
+Your international partner schools don’t have to do this, but they’re very welcome to do so if they wish.
+Send them to the Project Manager once you’ve completed them.
+You’ll then be introduced to your local advisor.

 Step 4: Get free support from your local advisor and get planning!

-Your cluster is eligible for 3 days and 3 hours of support that can be taken at any time during the lifetime of your project.
+Your cluster is eligible for 27 hours of FREE support that can be taken at any time during the lifetime of your project.

 Your local advisor can help you with all of your cluster needs: including collating the results of your individual school self-evaluations into your cluster self-evaluation, planning your collaborative project, completing your funding application, and accessing suitable professional learning.
 Get in touch with us and we’ll introduce you to them!